 I love to share Christian and Catholic books with readers and those are the kinds of books that I usually review.
-Once in awhile though, there is a non-religious YA book that I read and really enjoy.
-But I do want to add a note of warning – while all these books are “clean teen”, they are mainstream novels and there could be some parts or concepts that might not line up with Christian values.
+Once in a while though, there is a non-religious YA book that I read and really enjoy.
+But I do want to add a note of warning – while all these books are technically “clean teen”, they are mainstream novels and there could be some parts or concepts that might not line up with Christian values.

 Dash & Lily’s Book of Dares by Rachel Cohn and David Levithan

 “I’ve left some clues for you.

 If you don’t, put the book back on the shelf, please.”

 16-year-old Lily has left a red notebook full of challenges on her favorite bookstore shelf, waiting for just the right guy to come along and accept its dares.
 Dash, in a bad mood during the holidays, happens to be the first guy to pick up the notebook and rise to its challenges.

 What follows is a whirlwind romance as Dash and Lily trade dares, dreams, and desires in the notebook they pass back and forth at locations all across New York City.
 But can their in-person selves possibly connect as well as their notebook versions, or will their scavenger hunt end in a comic mismatch of disastrous proportions?